ScavengAR/scavenger-hunt-backend/README.md

 ### `npm test`

-Runs the Mocha/Chai test runner on the tests.
+Runs the Jest test runner.

 ## About